 Most teachers know the helicopter parents: they seem to “hover” over their children, trying to help them avoid any type of adversity in their lives.

-The APA back in 2018 did a study on the effects of this type of parenting.
+The APA, back in 2018, did a study on the effects of this type of parenting.
 Their “research showed that children with helicopter parents may be less able to deal with the challenging demands of growing up, especially with navigating the complex school environment,” said Nicole B. Perry, PhD, from the University of Minnesota, and lead author of the study.
 “Children who cannot regulate their emotions and behavior effectively are more likely to act out in the classroom, to have a harder time making friends, and to struggle in school.”

 Couple that with the world shutting down, their only means of socializing being on a screen during some of their most formative years, and a society that can’t have a civil conversation with someone who has a different belief than they do, and we have a recipe that cooked up one of the biggest long-term societal disasters we have seen in modern history.

-COVID Exacerbated an Existing Problem
+COVID Merely Exacerbated an Existing Problem

-No teacher who has been in the classroom for a decade or more will argue against the fact that our students have been changing for quite some time.
+No teacher who has been in the classroom for a decade or more will dispute that our students have been changing for quite some time.
 Alisa Bowman’s article “Children’s Socialization and Returning to Social Norms Post COVID” highlights the nuance of this.
 She writes, “People are anchoring on the idea that the pandemic caused all of this, but we were seeing these increases long before the pandemic hit.
 I will 100% agree that the pandemic exacerbated the problem, but these issues were present and on a steady upswing 10 to 15 years before the pandemic.”

 I can fully agree with that.
 I began in the classroom in 2007 and saw the change happen seemingly before my eyes.
 If you remember back to March 2020, so many of us were excited because it seemed that the problems in education that had been swept under the rug for so long were now coming to light.
-We were heroes for those few months and the silver lining was that it was finally going to get better.
+We were heroes for those few months, and the silver lining was that it was finally going to get better.

 Until it didn’t.

 With the polarization of society came the vilification of teachers, and seemingly every other issue under the sun.
 Baylor College of Medicine (2023) studied the cultural effects of COVID and technology and recognized, “from confrontations on airplanes to political arguments, many have noticed an increasingly hostile social environment in the past few years.
 During the pandemic, people were able to focus more on their own ideas without hearing from outside perspectives…some people may experience more difficulty when dealing with others who have different opinions than their own.”
-It was kind of like everyone was on edge and needed to take it out on someone, or something, and the place to do that was online.

 And our kids were watching…they still are.